 Closing dates for applications are December 5 for the second semester, April 15 for summer session, and June 15 for first semester.
-Consideration will be given to late applicants.

-CERTIFICATION TO THE BACCALAUREATE MAJOR
+CERTIFICATION TO THE SCHOOL OF NURSING

-All students entering Indiana University directly from high school and all students transferring to Indiana University during their freshman year enter the University Division at Bloomington, or one of the other campuses of the University.
-At IUPUI, freshmen students are admitted to the School of Nursing.
-Students will be considered for certification to the baccalaureate major according to the process outlined below.
+All students entering Indiana University directly from high school and all students transferring to Indiana University during their freshman year enter the University Division at Bloomington, Indianapolis, or one of the other campuses of the University.

-Students enrolled in the University Division at Bloomington usually have a counselor from the School of Nursing.
-Students at IUPUI are assigned a counselor in the School of Nursing.
+Students enrolled in the University Division at Bloomington and Indianapolis usually have a counselor from the School of Nursing.
 Students beginning their studies at other Indiana University campuses should contact the Dean's Office, School of Nursing, for counseling.

-Certification to the baccalaureate nursing major is highly selective.
+Certification to the baccalaureate nursing major is selective.
 The number of certified students is limited to those that can be accommodated with available resources.

-The minimum certification requirements for consideration of application are:
+The minimum certification requirements are:

 - 1. Completion of a minimum of 26 credit hours - 2.
-Cumulative grade-point average of no less than 2.0 - 3.
-Completion of prerequisite courses or their equivalents:
+Cumulative grade-point average of no less than 2.0

+3. Completion of prerequisite courses or their equivalents:

 Elementary Chemistry 8-10 cr.

 Human Anatomy 4-5 cr.

 Human Physiology 4-5 cr.

 Elementary Composition 2-3 cr.

-At least three (3) of the following courses 9 cr.
+At least three (3) of the following courses cr.

 Introductory Sociology (2 semesters)

-Introductory Psychology (2 semesters) 3-3 cr.
+Introductory Psychology (2 semesters)